Nina Boyle

 Constance Antonina Boyle (21 December 1865 – 4 March 1943) was a British journalist, campaigner for women's suffrage and women's rights, charity and welfare worker, and novelist.
-She was one of the pioneers of women police officers in Britain.
-In April 1918, she was the first woman to submit a nomination to stand for election to the House of Commons, which paved the way for other female candidates in the December 1918 general election.
+She was one of the pioneers of female police officers in Britain.
+In April 1918, she was the first woman to submit a nomination to stand for election to the House of Commons, paving the way for other female candidates in the December 1918 general election.

 Family

 Nina Boyle was born in Bexley, Kent.
 She was a descendant of the Earls of Glasgow through her father, Robert Boyle (1830-1869), who was a captain in the Royal Artillery and the younger son of David Boyle, Lord Boyle.
 Her mother, Frances Sydney Fremoult Sankey, was the daughter of a medical doctor.
 Nina Boyle never married and did not have any children.